ritish-coder-25/Project_Pulse_IITM_SE/backend/README.md

 install redis-server, start redis-server in a terminal

 then in a new terminal
- celery -A tasks worker --loglevel=info
+celery -A tasks.celery worker --loglevel=info